Akkatecture/Documentation/content/docs/basic_concepts/aggregates.md

 }
 ```

-Next, to model your aggregate, simply inherit from `AggregateRoot<,,>`, making sure to pass the aggregate's own type as the first generic argument, with the identity model as the second, and the state model as the third.
-Make sure to pass down the aggregate identity to the base class, as this is required (no parameterless construction).
+Next; to model your aggregate, simply inherit from `AggregateRoot<,,>`, making sure to pass the aggregate's own type as the first generic argument, with the identity model as the second, and the state model as the third.
+Also be sure to pass down an instance of the aggregate identity to the base class, as this is required.

 ```csharp
 public class StoreAggregate : AggregateRoot<StoreAggregate, StoreId, StoreState>